-- All welds on PE pressure mains shall comply with the performance requirements for PE welds set out in the Regional Specification for Water Services. - (ii) The water main, including all connections and fittings, is drip tight at the specified test pressure. - (iii) All internal surfaces of the water main, including connections and fittings, has been exposed to sterilising water.
-The concentration of free, available chlorine, and the contact time shall be as specified in the Regional Specification for Water Services. - (iv) The water main is free from pathogens as specified in the drinking water standards. - (c) Connecting to a public water main shall be carried out by a contractor approved by Wellington Water. - (d) The developer is not permitted to operate any public network valves without approval from Wellington Water.
+- (a) All water mains shall be tested in accordance with the requirements of Regional Specification for Water Services before commissioning. - (b) Before commissioning, the following shall be shown by testing to have been achieved: - (i) All welds on PE pressure mains shall comply with the performance requirements for PE welds set out in the Regional Specification for Water Services. - (ii) The water main, including all connections and fittings, is drip tight at the specified test pressure. - (iii) All internal surfaces of the water main, including connections and fittings, has been exposed to sterilising water.
+The concentration of free, available chlorine, and the contact time shall be as specified in the Regional Specification for Water Services. - (iv) Drinking water is compliant with the Water Services (Drinking Water Standards for New Zealand) Regulations 2022^{The} water main is free from pathogens as specified in the drinking water standards. - (c) Connecting to a public water main shall be carried out by a contractor approved by Wellington Water. - (d) The developer is not permitted to operate any public network valves without approval from Wellington Water.